The Ultimate Guide to Planning A Bali Wedding from Australia

 Once your venue is secured, it’s time to select local vendors who can make your vision a reality.
 We work with the best vendors that Bali has to offer but here are some key points to consider:

-Wedding Planner: A local planner will help manage logistics and connect you with the best vendors.
+Wedding Planner: Using one of our local wedding planners will greatly help manage logistics and connect you with the best vendors.
 They know the ins and outs of Bali’s wedding scene, which can save you time, stress and money.

 Catering: Choose a cuisine that fits your tastes—whether it's traditional Balinese dishes or a more international menu, quality and taste are paramount.